 The continuity between the living and the dead comes up repeatedly, not only with respect to loved ones the poet has lost but also, in a collective sense, our connection to antiquity (elements of fairy tales, folklore and mythology echo throughout the collection).
 Doors are another recurring motif, perhaps as a symbolic reminder that the ordinary can serve as a threshold onto another reality.

 There’s a crisp, luminous clarity to Bowering’s language, whether she’s describing birds “small as pull knobs” or a dreamlike vision in which desire takes the shape of a fish, “like a small cache of silver.”
-But there’s also depth to that beguiling simplicity.
-On one level, the following lines describe setting off on a journey.
-Read them as an allegory of life itself, however, and they are both powerful and poignant — and indicative of this collection’s reach:
+But there’s also depth to that beguiling simplicity….
+Read [the poems] as an allegory of life itself, however, and they are both powerful and poignant — and indicative of this collection’s reach.